 Bingham was searching for the lost city of Vilcabamba, the last stronghold of the Incas, and he thought he had found it at Machu Picchu.

 At its peak, Machu Picchu was thought to have some 500 inhabitants.
 An engineering marvel, its famous Inca walls have polished stone fitted to stone, with no mortar in between.
-The citadel took thousands of laborers 50 years to build today its cost of construction would exceed a billion US dollars.
+The citadel took thousands of laborers and 50 years to build it.
+Today its cost of construction would exceed a billion US dollars.

 Note that the names of individual ruins speculate their use - in reality, much is unknown.
 To get a visual fix of the whole site and snap the classic postcard photograph, climb the zigzagging staircase un the left immediately after entering the complex, which leads to the Hut of the Caretaker.

-The Inca trail ends after its final descent from the notch in the horizon called Intipunku (Sun Gate; heckpoint closes around 3pm).
+The Inca trail ends after its final descent from the north on the horizon called Intipunku (Sun Gate; checkpoint closes around 3 pm).
 Looking at the hill behind you as you enter the ruins, you can see both the trail and Intipunku.
 This hill, called Machu Picchu (Old peak), gives the site its name.

 A scenic but level walk from the Hut of the Caretaker of the Funerary Rock takes you right past the top of the terraces and out along a narrow, cliff-clinging trail to the Inca drawbridge.
 In under a half-hour's walk, the trail gives you a good look at cloud-forest vegetation and an entirely different view of Machu Picchu.
 This walk is recommended, though you'll have to be content with photographing the bridge from a distance, as someone crossed the bridge some years ago and tragically fell to their death.